arcadiapage/arcadiapage.github.io/aboutme.md

 Hello!
 I'm Arcadia Page, an intuitive writer, artist, creative rebel, and a certifed self-care coach ⚡

+I enjoy exploring what it means to live a wholehearted, creative, reflective life.
 Through my work I mainly seek to answer the question, "As I change and as things change around me, what keeps me stable, grounded and connected to who I am?
 Who am I during times of change and transition?"

-I started this blog as a burned out creative looking for identity and purpose, exploring practices that could help me to stay connected to who I am even when my sense of self was actively changing, constantly asking, "What's happening inside of me, and what does it mean?
-How do people become more fully themselves?"
+I started this blog as a burned out creative looking for identity and purpose, exploring practices that could help me to stay connected to who I am even when my sense of self was actively changing.

-I often create from dreams and the space between sleeping and awakening, but I also share my thoughts on every day things.
 My work ranges from essays, fiction, comics and more, but regardless of what I make, I'm here to share how I move as a sensitive, introspective person in an overwhelming and ever changing world.

 If you're feeling overwhelmed by change, it's most likely because you're strugging to stay connected with what creates structure, identity, and safety for you, which is totally normal!❤️